Stephen Orr: Fiction

-His 2012 novel Dissonance was a re-imagining of the lives of Rose and Percy Grainger.
-In the same year, his large scale ‘play for voices’ Westward Ho! was performed by a cast of international actors at the 2021 Adelaide Fringe Festival under the direction of Guy Masterson.
+His 2012 novel Dissonance was a re-imagining of the lives of Australian composer Percy Grainger and his mother Rose.
+In the same year, his large scale 'play for voices' Westward Ho! was performed by a cast of international actors at the 2021 Adelaide Fringe Festival under the direction of Guy Masterson.
 His 2014 venture into crime writing, One Boy Missing, described the discovery of a lost boy in a small outback town, and the subsequent search for the cause of his trauma.

 The Hands (2015) was an examination of the fallout from drought and generational debt on a grazing family in remote South Australia.
-His novella ‘Datsunland’ was co-winner of the 2016 Griffith Review 54 Earthly Delights: The Novella Project IV and was published in the same year.
+His novella "Datsunland" was published in 2016.
 This story also appeared in his 2017 book of short stories, Datsunland.

 Incredible Floridas (2017) is loosely based on the relationship between Australian artist Russell Drysdale and his son Tim.
 His most recent books include a collection of outback stories (The Fierce Country, 2018), the semi-autobiographical novel This Excellent Machine (2019), a riff on the 1944 Ern Malley literary hoax (Sincerely, Ethel Malley, 2021) as well as a second collection of stories, The Boy in Time (2022).
-He was the Australian Book Review 2020 Eucalypt Fellow, completing the long-form essay Ambassadors from Another Time (2020).

 In 2021, concerned about a lack of engaging books for boys in his classes, he wrote and published The Lanternist, an Edwardian adventure story with illustrations by Timothy Ide.

 His 2024 novel Shining Like the Sun (with a title based on a quote by Thomas Merton) explores the life of an old man trying to hold his family (and small town) together in the face of unalterable changes.

+The Night Parrots (2026) describes the 1922 Central Australian journey of Pastor Martin Gerlach, his wife Alma and son Theo, in search of urgent medical care.
+The story was suggested by the final journey of Pastor Carl Strehlow, as recounted in his son Ted Strehlow's 1969 book Journey to Horseshoe Bend, and, according to the author is primarily "the story of a father and a son".
+The title refers to a critically endangered Australian bird species, the night parrot.
+Orr uses it as a metaphor, according to reviewer Ben Adams, "symbolising the power of belief in fragile, perhaps imagined things which can nevertheless allow people 'to feel secure'."

+Adaptations

+In July 2015, an opera titled Innocence was produced by SINGular Productions and presented by the State Opera of South Australia at the State Opera Studio in Netley, SA.
+The libretto was written by Adam Goodburn and Anne Cawrse, based on Orr's 2010 novel Time's Long Ruin.

+Critical reception

+In a 2021 review of Orr's Sincerely, Ethel Malley, the author and critic Michael McGirr wrote that Orr "is a prolific writer and his work is characterised by a methodical ability to deal with issues of substance.
+His writing has the energy required to sustain long narratives but is never histrionic".